 The basic purpose of Resume Genius is to format a clean, modern resume based on your information.
 The site’s advertising also suggests that Resume Genius generates an unusually professional resume.
 While this is debatable, Resume Genius accomplishes what it sets out to do.

-Resume Genius gives you a wide variety of templates to choose from.
+Resume Genius gives you a wide variety of eye-catching resume templates to choose from.
 They’re generally quite plain, featuring the standard array of your name, contact info, and points, but you can sometimes change font colors or page structures.
 The Taj Mahal template, for example, shows your contact information on the side of the page rather than at the top.
-To help you decide on a template, Resume Genius shows you samples, resume examples that stand as typical specimens of what you’ll customize with your info.
+To help you decide on a template and build your resume, Resume Genius shows you samples, resume examples that stand as typical specimens of what you’ll customize with your info.

 Once you’ve made an account, ResumeGenius asks you a series of questions about your education and experience.
 When you give it information about a job you have or had, it will give you the chance to add bullet points or use premade ones that are relevant to the job.
 For example, if you indicate that you want to create a sales associate resume, the service would offer you a list of stock objectives and accomplishments relevant to that career.
 The material for a housekeeper resume would look different.
 The process of creating a resume can take as little as ten minutes if you already know what you want on your resume.
 After that, the billing begins.